Snow socks explained

 Dry snow and ice stick to the textile surface of the socks, generating greater friction between the road and the tyre.
 Snow socks also wick away water between the tyre and road, which further decreases the risk of slipping and skidding.

-They should not be used on Tarmac, however, as that will rip them to shreds in no time, and anyone who regularly drives long distances in snowy conditions will be better off buying winter tyres.
+They should not be used on tarmac, however, as that will rip them to shreds in no time.
+Anyone who regularly drives long distances in snowy conditions will be better off buying winter tyres.

 The best and worst snow socks

-We’ve subjected a number of snow socks, available at different price points, to a comprehensive battery of tests, including braking, towing and uphill acceleration on snow.
+We’ve subjected a number of snow socks, available at a range of prices, to a comprehensive battery of tests, including braking, towing and uphill acceleration on snow.

 We’ve also rated each of them on how easy they are to fit and remove at the roadside.

-For the lowdown on hundreds of new and used cars read our expert reviews.

 |Car snow socks test results